openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 hive.config.resources=/etc/hadoop/conf/core-site.xml,/etc/hadoop/conf/hdfs-site.xml
 ```

 Only specify additional configuration files if necessary for your setup.
-We also recommend reducing the configuration files to have the minimum set of required properties, as additional properties may cause problems.
+It is recommended to reduce the configuration files to have the minimum set of required properties, as additional properties may cause problems.

 The configuration files must exist on all openLooKeng nodes.
-If you are referencing existing Hadoop config files, make sure to copy them to any openLooKeng nodes that are not running Hadoop.
+If you are referencing existing Hadoop configuration files, ensure to copy them to any openLooKeng nodes that are not running Hadoop.

 ### HDFS Username and Permissions

-Before running any `CREATE TABLE` or `CREATE TABLE AS` statements for Hive tables in openLooKeng, you need to check that the user openLooKeng is using to access HDFS has access to the Hive warehouse directory.
+Before running any `CREATE TABLE` or `CREATE TABLE AS` statements for Hive tables in openLooKeng, you need to check that the openLooKeng user has HDFS access to the Hive warehouse directory.
 The Hive warehouse directory is specified by the configuration variable `hive.metastore.warehouse.dir` in `hive-site.xml`, and the default value is `/user/hive/warehouse`.

-When not using Kerberos with HDFS, openLooKeng will access HDFS using the OS user of the openLooKeng process.
+When Kerberos with HDFS is not used, then openLooKeng will access HDFS using the OS user of the openLooKeng process.
 For example, if openLooKeng is running as `nobody`, it will access HDFS as `nobody`.
 You can override this username by setting the `HADOOP_USER_NAME` system property in the openLooKeng [JVM Config](../installation/deployment.md#jvm-config), replacing `hdfs_user` with the appropriate username:

 ``` properties
 -DHADOOP_USER_NAME=hdfs_user